 Soil Collection for Moisture Content Determination

 The gravimetric method was used to determine moisture content.
-Here, an empty metal tin of weight will be driven into the soil.
+Here, an empty metal tin of weight is driven into the soil.

 Classifying the Type of soil

-In determining the type of soil, through ocular, direct inspection on the study site, and soil texture and during laboratory experiments in determining soil properties.
+In determining the type of soil, we used ocular, direct inspection on the study site, and soil texture during laboratory experiments in determining soil properties.

 Determination of Soil Temperature